 Acquisition in 2011

-Philips Indal is a manufacturer of lighting systems that specializes in the design, production, and installation of LED lighting products.
-The company offers a diverse range of outdoor lighting solutions in markets such as Brazil, France, Hong Kong, South Africa, and Australia, while providing indoor lighting products in Portugal and the Middle East.
-Additionally, Philips Indal develops horticultural lighting solutions for customers in Russia and Canada.
-With operations in over 50 countries, the company is committed to delivering innovative lighting systems, including smart technologies and energy-efficient options, to meet the varying needs of its global clientele.
+Philips Indal specializes in the manufacture, supply, and installation of lighting systems, focusing on both indoor and outdoor applications.
+The company designs a wide range of products, including LED lighting, smart lighting systems, and horticultural lighting.
+Philips Indal serves various markets, providing outdoor lighting solutions across Brazil, France, Hong Kong, South Africa, and Australia, while offering indoor lighting products in Portugal and the Middle East.
+Additionally, it supplies horticultural lighting solutions in Russia and Canada.
+With operations in over 50 countries, Philips Indal is positioned as a significant player in the global lighting industry.

 AllParts Medical